Also, be warned against Spoilers.

 - Alas, Poor Villain: Surprisingly, given his actions, he evokes some sympathy during his death.
-The facts that he's ultimately revealed to be a somewhat tragic figure (see Freudian Excuse and Irony) and that he dies after agreeing to surrender and to face punishment and that his last action is to say farewell to his wife probably help.
+The fact that he's ultimately revealed to be a somewhat tragic figure, he dies after agreeing to surrender and to face punishment, and that his last action is to say farewell to his wife probably help.

 - Bad Boss: Not to the extent of Bahrmuel, but it can be a pain to work for him.